Occy88/docker/README.md

-# docker
+# python-base

-Base docker repo for various projects.
+A base repository for configuring python projects with docker.